Streampunk/macadam/README.md

 #### Scheduled playback

-To playback data using the scheduler, you need to place the frames onto a virtual timeline and then start the scheduled clock.
+To playback data using the scheduler, you need to place the frames onto a virtual timeline and then start the scheduler's clock.
 You must keep the queue of frames to be played ahead of the current playback position by at least a couple of frames.
-The best way to do this is to create a promise that waits for a specific frame to be played and use the promise resolution as a trigger to show the next.
+The best way to do this is to create a promise that waits for a specific frame to be played and use the promise resolution as a trigger to show the next one.

 Playback starts by creating a playback object inside an `async` function.